 Rounding out the “extras” list is an RFID-blocking travel wallet with space for a passport, a few cards and some paperwork, and a clear, smallish toiletry bag.
-You'll pay a little more to have these included in your Kickstarter pledge.
+You'll need to pay a little more to include those with your order.

 As mentioned above, the difference is in the materials.
-The thick canvas outer felt sturdier than all the nylon backpacks I've used in the past.
-To test out the waterproofing claims, I put the bag in the shower and threw several large glasses of water over it.
+The thick canvas outer felt sturdier than standard nylon backpacks.
+Throwing several large glasses of water over the bag seemed an appropriate test of its waterproofing claims, and it handled it with flying colors.
 The water beaded and ran straight off, none made into the interior, and the fabric was dry to the touch again in under half an hour.
 Impressive!

 The downside of using canvas, of course, is the weight.
-The Arcido was heavier than most other soft carry-on bags and backpacks, tipping the scales at 2kg (4.4 lbs) when empty.
+The Arcido is heavier than most other soft carry-on bags and backpacks, tipping the scales at 2kg (4.4 lbs) when empty.
 If you're flying domestically, that likely doesn't matter–most airlines have fairly generous weight allowances, or none at all.

 Many international airlines, especially the budget ones, however, have carry-on weight limits in the 11-15 pound range, which could prove more of an issue.

-Packing the main compartment was easy, due to it's rectangular shape and lack of unnecessary partitions or pockets.
-I was able to fit in enough clothes for a five day trip, including shoes, rain jacket and a pair of jeans, and still have room left over for souvenirs.
+Packing the main compartment was easy, due to its rectangular shape and lack of unnecessary partitions or pockets.
+There was no problem fitting in enough clothes for a five-day trip, including shoes, rain jacket and a pair of jeans, and still have room left over for souvenirs.

-I was impressed with the laptop sleeve, and the hook mechanism that attached it to the inside of the bag.
+The laptop sleeve, and the hook mechanism that attached it to the inside of the bag, were impressive.
 It was easy to expand and reduce the width of the sleeve to handle different-sized devices, and it hooked and clipped into place easily.
 Having it in that separate section at the back is smart, making it easy to remove at security without having to disturb everything in the main compartment.

-There was enough room in that section for a book or e-reader, phone, pens and other things I'd need in-flight, so again, there's no need to open the main part of the bag in the confined spaces of most economy flights.
+There was enough room in that section for a book or e-reader, phone, pens, and other things needed in-flight, so again, there's no need to open the main part of the bag in the confined spaces of most economy flights.

-With around ten pounds of clothes and electronics inside, I wore the backpack up and down several flights of stairs, and around a hilly European city for about half an hour.
+With around ten pounds of clothes and electronics inside, the backpack came along on a trip that took it up and down several flights of stairs, and around a hilly European city for about half an hour.
 The straps were adjustable, and once tightly cinched, wearing the pack was comfortable for short to medium distances.
-The lack of a waist strap meant I wouldn't want to walk much more than a mile or so, however, at least with that amount of weight in it.
+The lack of a waist strap means you probably wouldn't want to walk much more than a mile or so, however, at least with that amount of weight in it.

-Like all but the smallest day bags, I didn't get much use out of the Arcido in “messenger bag” mode.
+Like all but the smallest day bags, it's hard to get much use out of the Arcido in “messenger bag” mode.
 While the strap attached quickly and easily, the size and weight of the bag made it awkward to carry and maneuver when full.
-It'd be fine for carrying around an airport or similar, but given how easy it is to set up the backpack straps, I'd opt for those every time.
+It'd be fine for carrying around an airport or similar, but given how easy it is to set up the backpack straps, most people would opt for those every time.

-Overall, I liked the Arcido Travel Bag.
-It's clear that plenty of thought has gone into the design and set of features, and the use of canvas and waterproof zips means it's much more resilient to weather and taxi drivers than most of its competitors.
+Overall, the Arcido Travel Bag is a solid piece of gear.
+Plenty of thought has gone into the design and set of features, and the use of canvas and waterproof zips means it's much more resilient to weather and taxi drivers than most of its competitors.
 It's easy to pack and use, and won't attract undue attention.

 The only real concern is the weight.
-The extra pound or two certainly wouldn't be enough to stop me from buying the bag, but it is something to consider if you plan to regularly use the Arcido on international airlines, or can see yourself needing to carry it fully-loaded for an extended distance.
+The extra pound or two is something to consider if you plan to regularly use the Arcido on international airlines, or can see yourself needing to carry it fully-loaded for an extended distance.

-If you're interested in picking one up for yourself, you can -- prices start at a little under $200, with free shipping within the US.
+If you're interested in picking one up for yourself, you can–prices start at around $200, with free shipping within the US.

 Standing up to a few weeks of travel is one thing, but most people expect their luggage to last a lot longer than that.
-After a year of regular use, how has the Arcido fared?
+After two years of regular use, how has the Arcido fared?

-The bag has now accompanied me on several trips, to countries as diverse as Greece and South Africa, Portugal, Namibia and more.
-It's held up well to the abuse I've given it, with only minor damage.
+The bag has now come along on several trips, to countries as diverse as Greece and South Africa, Portugal and Namibia, plus a six-month trip through Japan, Oceania, and Southeast Asia.
+It's generally held up well to the abuse it's been put through, but it hasn't emerged unscathed.